 How do I allow traffic through my firewall to my mail server?

-Instead of whitelisting by IP on your firewall:
+Instead of allowing by IP on your firewall:

-- Write a function that allows whitelist by domain.
-Many routers may allow whitelisting by domain with advanced configuration options.
+- Write a function that allows by domain.
+Many routers may allow by domain with advanced configuration options.
 Work with your router/firewall vendor to write the function.
-For mail servers only the *.rightnowtech.com domain needs to be white listed.
+For mail servers only the *.rightnowtech.com domain needs to be allowed.

-However, if your policies do not allow a wildcard you may whitelist only the servers which pull mail.
+However, if your policies do not allow a wildcard you may allow only the servers which pull mail.
 Use "utilXX.rightnowtech.com" where XX is pod name or "utilXX.cx.usd.oraclecloud.com" for restricted pods.
-If you do not know your pod name please Ask Technical Support.

 - Use SMTP forwarding.
-A simple and permanent solution to whitelisting problems would be to SMTP forward mail from your pop accounts into pop accounts on our servers.
+A simple and permanent solution to problems with allowing would be to SMTP forward mail from your pop accounts into pop accounts on our servers.
 Then techmail would not have to pull from your mail servers and traverse your network.

 You can refer to System requirements to run Oracle B2C Service products to find the Oracle B2C Service Infrastructure Requirements for your version.